-The Networks and Cultural Assets (NACA) project documents career-related networks and community cultural wealth of students of color to inform campus outreach and student services
+The Networks and Cultural Assets (NCA) project documents career-related networks and community cultural wealth of students of color to inform campus outreach and student services

 Our work on career readiness aims to help institutions strategize how to embed a culturally responsive focus on skills and career preparedness throughout a student’s entire college experiences